truszkowski-tomasz/dtu-mlops/reports/README.md

 > Answer:

 ---
-s232858 chose to focus on managing and working with the GCP platform.
+Student s232858 chose to focus on managing and working with the GCP platform.

+Student s223219 implemented pytorch model and training loop (it was later wrapped up with pytorch-lightining), logger, script for downloading models from huggingface and fastapi app.
+Added some unit tests and created workflows for github actions as a CI part of project, he also added pre-commit and integrated weights&biases.
+Student also contributed to final report and helped to solve ongoing problems within GCP space.
 ---